William Gilmore Simms: Pro-slavery writings

 Simms strongly supported slavery.
 In the November 1837 issue of the Southern Literary Messenger, Simms published a lengthy review of English social reformer Harriet Martineau's Society in America, a review that essentially functioned as an extended defense of slavery.
 This essay would be published as a standalone pamphlet the next year under the title Slavery in America; the essay would be republished in 1852 under the title "The Morals of Slavery" as part of the edited volume The Pro-Slavery Argument.
 Simms was very critical of Uncle Tom's Cabin and wrote negative reviews.
-Some scholars have argued that his 1852 novel The Sword and the Distaff--republished in a slightly revised edition in 1854 under the title Woodcraft--is an example of Anti-Tom literature; these scholars often rely on the readings of Joseph V. Ridgely.
+Some scholars have argued that his 1852 novel The Sword and the Distaff—republished in a slightly revised edition in 1854 under the title Woodcraft—is an example of Anti-Tom literature; these scholars often rely on the readings of Joseph V. Ridgely.
 Other scholars see Ridgely's reading as faulty, citing an excessive reliance placed on an offhand remark Simms makes in a letter from 1852 and problems with the chronology of Simms's composition of Woodcraft alongside the publication of Uncle Tom's Cabin.

 Simms was part of a "sacred circle" of southern intellectuals including Edmund Ruffin, James Henry Hammond, Nathaniel Beverley Tucker, and George Frederick Holmes.
 Together they published numerous articles calling for moral reform of the South, including a stewardship role of masters in relation to slavery.

 American Civil War and final years

 During the American Civil War, Simms espoused the side of the Secessionists in a weekly newspaper.
 Only his eldest son, who shared his name, was old enough to serve in the Confederate army, and because of the common name, his identification as a volunteer or conscript private is unclear.
-Stragglers from Sherman's army burnt and destroyed Simms' plantation home Woodlands near the South Carolina border, along with 10,000 books and Revolutionary era manuscripts.
+While it appears most likely that camp followers of the Union Army burned Simms's house, "Woodlands", one of the previously enslaved people there, Isaac Nimmons, was charged but acquitted of the arson.
+In the fire a reported 10,000 books and Revolutionary era manuscripts perished.

 Other than for the backwoods novel Paddy McGann (1863), Simms published little after the Civil War began.
 He advised several southern politicians and made elaborate proposals for Confederate military defenses.
 During the war, he wrote little of literary importance.

-His family impoverished by the war, Simms took on many writing and editing chores which ruined his health.
-He compiled an anthology of Southern war poems in 1866.
+At the end of the Civil War, his reputation in tatters as a result of his vocal support of both slavery and secession, Simms attempted without success to relaunch his literary career.
+He compiled an uneven anthology of Southern war poems in 1866.
+He died of colon cancer in Charleston on June 11, 1870, and was posthumously inducted into the South Carolina Academy of Authors in 1986.